HOW CAN YOU PREVENT HEPATITIS C TRANSMISSION?

 Hep C can only be passed on when blood containing hep C enters the bloodstream of another person.
 Avoiding blood-to-blood contact is the best way to prevent the transmission of hep C.

-If you inject drugs (ice, heroin etc) or if you inject steroids (like testosterone) then you can help prevent hepatitis C transmission by always using your own sterile needles and syringes and not sharing anything used in the injecting process such as alcohol swabs, spoons, tourniquets, vials (the bottles or bladders that some steroids come in).
+If you inject drugs (ice, heroin etc.) or if you inject steroids (like testosterone) then you can help prevent hepatitis C transmission by always using your own sterile needles and syringes and not sharing anything used in the injecting process such as alcohol swabs, spoons, tourniquets or vials (the bottles or bladders that some steroids come in).

 People often inject together and help each other to inject.
 If you’re helping someone it’s important to remember that your hands can have blood on them that you can’t see.
 Wear gloves or work out ways to help that mean you don’t touch anything the other person is using to inject.

-If you’re getting a tattoo or a body piercing then you can keep yourself safe by ensuring that the person who is tattooing or piercing you follows infection control procedures.
+Always get tattoos and body piercings done by a professional who uses infection control procedures.
 This means that they open all the equipment they use in front of you so you know that it is sterile.
 Any equipment that is reused (like a tattoo gun) must be sterilised between clients, using a machine called an autoclave.
 You can ask to see the autoclave at the parlour or shop you go to.

 Ink used to tattoo you and felt-tipped pens used to draw on tattoo designs can also contain blood that could have hepatitis C in it.
 Re-dipping the tattoo needle into the ink throughout the tattoo means that it is very likely that there is blood in the ink.
 This is fine if it’s only your blood, but not if that ink has been used for someone else getting a tattoo before you.